Abdelmenam-Tarek-Abdelmenam/snake-game-eith-c-programing/README.md

 - i use :-

   -some if , while , pointers , 2d character dimensional array of charachters
-  -reading - reading to files .
+  -reading - reading to files

-  -i use some special c function such as :-
+  i use some special c function such as :-

      system("cls")
       rand()
       srand(time(0))